Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

 Useful information pages – addresses, birthdays, anniversaries, passwords, info pages (medical, school…), calendar…

 Tracker pages – there can be as many tracker pages as there are things you can track.
-The most commonly used ones are habit tracker, mood tracker, bill tracker, savings tracker, sleep tracker, period tracker, but you can have cleaning, shopping, weather, steps per day, water intake, behavior tracker (I got this one for my kids! 🙂 ), or anything else that might interest you – the possibilities are almost endless!
+The most commonly used ones are habit tracker, mood tracker, bill tracker, savings tracker, sleep tracker, period tracker, steps per day, water intake (check out these 16 health and fitness tracker pages if you’re interested in this topic), but you can have cleaning, shopping, weather, behavior tracker (I got this one for my kids! 🙂 ), or anything else that might interest you – the possibilities are almost endless!

 Pages for your hobbies and free time – like movies watched, books to read, music to listen, travel destinations, fun board games, project ideas, bucket list… anything you might think of for the cheerful side of life.